-IPv6 Neighbor Solicitation messages are not covered by the currently defined multicast filters.
-When multicast, Neighbor Solicitation messages are sent to a Solicited Node multicast address that is derived from the target node's IPv6 address.
-To enable forwarding of Solicited Node multicasts when global multicast filtering is active, the Management Controller would configure a multicast or mixed MAC address filter for the specific Solicited Node multicast address required, using the Set MAC Address command.
+Neighbor Solicitation messages are sent to a Solicited Node multicast address that is derived from the target node's IPv6 address.
+This command may be used to enable forwarding of solicited node multicasts.

+The IPv6 neighbor solicitation filter, as defined in this command, may not be supported by the Network Controller.
+In this case, the Management Controller may configure a multicast or mixed MAC address filter for the specific Solicited Node multicast address using the Set MAC Address command to enable forwarding of Solicited Node multicasts.

 This command shall be implemented if the channel implementation supports accepting all multicast addresses.
 An implementation that does not support accepting all multicast addresses shall not implement these commands.
 Pass-through packets with multicast addresses can still be accepted depending on multicast address filter support provided by the Set MAC Address command.
-Multicast filter entries that are set to enabled in the Set MAC Address command are accepted; all others are rejected.
+Multicast filter entries that are set to be enabled in the Set MAC Address command are accepted; all others are rejected.
 Table 73 illustrates the packet format of the Enable Global Multicast Filter command.
+Unsupported fields should be treated as reserved fields unless otherwise specified.

-Table 73 - Enable Global Multicast Filter Command Packet Format
+Table 73 - Enable Global Multicast Filter command packet format

 Bits

 Bytes 3124 2316 1508 0700

 0015 NC-SI Header

 1619 Multicast Packet Filter Settings

 2023 Checksum

-2445 Pa ad
+2445 Pad